onyx-and-iris/vban-cmd-python/README.md

 print(vban.strip[4].comp.knob)
 ```

-Strip Comp properties are defined as write only.

-`knob` defined for all versions, all other parameters potato only.
+Strip Comp `knob` is defined for all versions, all other parameters potato only.

 ##### Strip.Gate